AntonSol919/webbit/README.md

 > Cool, but what about comments.
 Every good website has comments.

+Isn't it obvious?

 Create a page -> to create a page -> to create comments. [./static/example.forum.editor.html]

 > So you made javascript injections attacks a feature?